 11 - Utilize internal linking from relevant pages

-Both site users and search engines use internal links to find more relevant content on your websites.
-For example, if we write a blog article about inbound marketing, and a month later we write a post about social media marketing, we can include a link between the two posts.
+Site users and search engines use internal links to find more relevant content on your websites.
+For example, if we write a blog article about inbound marketing, and a month later we write a post about optimizing your social media posts, we can include a link between the two posts.

-Linking between relevant pages helps Google to find more of your website, so it has more to content rank, and keeps people on your website for longer, as they stay to read more content.
-This is good for SEO as it helps website visitors find their next logical step on your website.
+Linking between relevant pages helps search engines to find more pages of your website, so they have more content to rank, and it also keeps people on your website for longer, as they stay to read more content.
+This is good for search engine optimization as it helps website visitors find their next logical step on your website.
 It’s really a win-win as it helps both SEO and lead generation.

 12 - Create content for every level of your funnel

-You should have relevant content for every level of your client funnel.
+You should have relevant content for every level of your lead generation sales funnel.
 There’s no point in offering a newsletter sign-up form to someone who has only just found your website, for example.
 Why would someone who has never been to your website want to immediately sign up for that?
 This is actually hurting your lead generation, we always recommend that you trigger something like this when the user scrolls to about 80% of the page length, as they have already consumed your content, and are clearly interested in what you can do for them.

-By creating content for every stage of your client’s journey, you can create optimized landing pages that have the right information to move someone on to their next stage.
-Use keywords that will drive conversion and move people from awareness to the onboarding stage.
+By creating content for every stage of your client’s journey, you can create optimized landing pages that have the right information to move someone on to the next stage of your sales funnel.
+Use keywords that will drive conversions and move people from ‘awareness’ to the onboarding stage.
 Deliver content that is relevant and helpful to the buyer, wherever their relationship currently is with you.
 Take a look at the example web pages below:

 - What is Causing the Pain in My Back?